sjet47/blog/content/posts/Linux/syscall_irl/index.md

  - **How return values are delivered back to the caller.**
  - **Which registers are guaranteed to have the same value before and after the call.**

-From the two examples above, we already know the first three, and rest of them is defined in the following specification(defines at `arch/x86/entry/calling.h` in Linux kernel source code):
+From the two examples above, we already know the first three, and remain of them is defined in the following specification, you can also find it at [here](https://elixir.bootlin.com/linux/v6.6.6/source/arch/x86/entry/calling.h):

 ```plain
 x86 function call convention, 64-bit: